 Probably never, because LEGO has stringent quality control standards.
 Only about 18 pieces out of every million produced have problems.
 Even then, manufacturers catch most of them, ensuring they don’t even make it into the playsets.
 On the rare occasion that a bad part slips through, LEGO replaces it on request.

 Size tolerances on LEGO products are within 0.001 millimeters.
 For context, the average piece of paper is about 0.1mm thick, so LEGO products are accurate to within 1% of the width of paper.
-That is a truly impressive rate of precision, and it’s so precise that every single part they produce is compatible with bricks from 1958.
+That is a truly impressive rate of precision marketing, and it’s so precise that every single part they produce is compatible with bricks from 1958.

 Quality control standards aren’t one of the things that LEGO advertises much.
 They focus most of their marketing on new sets and collections, often made to coincide with releases from partner companies.
 However, people who play with LEGOs naturally learn that everything fits together.